lisp-mirror/tinmop/README.txt

   Using [guix] is the simpler way to install this software:

   ┌────
-  │ $ guix install tinmop
+  │ $ guix pull && guix package -u && guix install tinmop
   └────

   Guix can be installed on debian (testing or sid):